A Detailed Guide to Different Types of Proxy Servers

 Proxy Servers by User Accessibility

-The user accessibility of proxies refers to the access of proxy servers to users.
+User accessibility refers to who can use the proxy infrastructure.
 They are classified into:

 Proxy Servers by Rotation Mechanism